Learn about Retinoblastoma

 Retinoblastoma cases can be among the most difficult that an ocularist deals with.
 When radiation is involved, there is often a lack of orbital symmetry.
 Also, contraction of the socket can occur when the eye is left out overnight.

-We work with all of our patients — from those with retinoblastoma, to those who have lost eyes due to trauma — to achieve the best possible results.
-We know how important an eye is to your quality of life.
+We work with all of our patients — from those with retinoblastoma, to those who have eye loss due to trauma — to achieve the best possible results.
+Our team knows how important an eye is to your quality of life.
 We invite you to set up an appointment today to learn how we can help you.